erki-karblane/EKS-RDS-wordpress/README.md

 A few words about autoscaling:
 -------------------------------
-EKS - currently the EKS cluster works with 3 workers, minimum node count 1, maximum 4.
+EKS - currently the EKS cluster works with a autoscaling group, with 3 worker nodes, minimum count 1, maximum 4.
 Read more on eksctl autoscaling: https://eksctl.io/usage/autoscaling/ RDS supports Storage Auto Scaling. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html Kubernetes deployment scaling - currently only one pod is running.
 To increase the pod count or get more information: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment